 • The overall scope of the project

-• The number of resources they need
+• The number of resources needed

 • The time it takes to define and validate software requirements